 To do that, click Users > All Users

 If your ‘Username’ is different from an ‘admin,’ you do not have to do anything.

 In turn, if it is an ‘admin’ username, be sure to change it as soon as possible.

 WordPress is very popular, and everyone knows that an ‘admin’ is the default ‘Username.’
 By leaving the default settings, you risk hacking attacks.

 At this point, you have a fully operational and well-configured WordPress blog with your theme and your domain.

 You have done so much – I am proud of you :).

 Your blog is now ready for work.

-At this moment the question “how to start a WordPress blog” is not so mysterious anymore.
+At this moment, the question “how to configure a WordPress blog on SiteGround” is not so mysterious anymore.
 Big relief right :)?